A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that this short movie is fun and quirky, but includes some sexual innuendo and a suprising death.
-The movie reverses the standard "hero" model, by focusing on Dr. Horrible, an evil villain bent on world domination who is hoping to win admission to the Evil League of Evil.
+Parents need to know that Dr. Horrible's Sing-Along Blog is fun and quirky, but includes some sexual innuendo and a suprising death.
+The short movie reverses the standard "hero" model, by focusing on Dr. Horrible, an evil villain bent on world domination who is hoping to win admission to the Evil League of Evil.
 Though his plans include stealing rare materials for his secret weapon, and attempting to kill his nemesis, the valiant Captain Hammer, inside Dr. Horrible is also a sweet, shy romantic, who has fallen in love with Penny, a girl he met at the laundromat.
 Captain Hammer, conversely, is a vain egomaniac who uses his hero status to get women into bed.
 There's some cartoonish violence and mild swearing ("ass"), as well as references to sex and one character's penis.

 What's the story?